8 Shrubs to Plant Now for Spring Blooms

 Spring blooming camellias provide floral color in late winter and very early spring when not much else is blooming.
 Large established plants will bloom over a long period and even carpet the ground with petals.
 They produce many large flower buds, which open at different times so an extended bloom of 6 or more weeks is common.
 Our favorite, of course, is Camellia Kramer’s Supreme but there are many others available.
 In our area, it’s not uncommon to see spring-blooming camellia flowers peeking out through the snow.
 In addition to the flowers, camellias can be utilized as a formal hedge.

-Lilac shrubs bring a fresh scent to any area of the garden.
-Lilac Flowers burst forth in the mid to late spring and we offer newer varieties which will continue to re-bloom through the early to mid summer as well.
+Lilac Shrubs bring fresh scents and beautiful color to any area of the garden.
+Lilac Flowers burst forth in the mid to late spring and we offer newer varieties like the Lilac Sensation, which will continue to re-bloom through the early to mid summer as well.
 Butterflies and hummingbirds will be attracted to any of the varieties you choose.
 Not only are the flowers of Lilac Shrubs great to look at outside, but bring them in and place into a flower arrangement for home interior decorations.

 Physocarpus or Ninebark Shrubs